FreeCAD/FreeCAD_Conda/instruction.md

 - start freecad: FreeCAD

 Most likely there will be some library linking errors...
 If you encounter one of these, pleasecreate a new issue at: https://github.com/looooo/FreeCAD_Conda/issues

+##TESTING AND DEBUGGING
+This section is for testing new branches, or your own implementations/additions of Freecad with conda.
+This is nice, because conda gives us a nice way to gather all the sources we need to build FreeCAD.
+No need to download all the necessary libraries which have conflicts all over.
+Simple use the develop branch of this repo and follow this instruction:

+- git clone https://github.com/looooo/FreeCAD_Conda # this branch
+- git checkout develop
+- go to FreeCAD_Conda/FreeCAD/build.sh and modify the FREECAD_SOURCE Variable at the top of the document

+- in the terminal go to FreeCAD_Conda/FreeCAD/
+- conda build . --python=3.5  # or 2.7

+when you have an error you can go to the build directory something like ~/miniconda3/conda-bld/FreeCAD_123423342/work
+- source activate . # to activate the build enviroment
+- make # to build again

+you can also use the --dirty flag but this will run cmake again, so there are more things getting rebuild in the build directory you can also use cmake-gui.